 Prime Minister of India

-Prime Minister of India determines the dates of its meetings and programs for the Parliament session.
+The Prime Minister of India determines the dates of its meetings and programs for the Parliament session.
 Prime Minister also decides when the house has to be prorogued or dissolved.
-As a chief spokesman, Prime Minister makes the announcement of principal government policies and answers questions on them.
+As a chief spokesman, Prime Minister makes the announcement of principal government policies and answers questions about them.
 The list of all the Prime Ministers of India has been given below:

 Jawaharlal Nehru (1947-1964)